+Lobuche Peak Climbing with EBC Trek is a peak climbing and trekking adventure in the wild Khumbu Region.
 Lobuche Peak Climbing offers a challenging option for people who want to summit a Himalayan Peak above 6000 metres.
 A popular trekking peak, Lobuche Peak has two summits, Lobuche East and Lobuche West.
 While Lobuche West has a more technical and difficult route, Lobuche East is more approachable and easy.
-But compared to Island peak climbing and Mera Peak, one should note that Lobuche East climbing is more technical and involves the use of fixed ropes, ascenders etc. Combined with a high-altitude trek to Everest Base Camp, this Lobuche Peak climbing itinerary offers the best challenge for adventurers seeking a technical challenge above 20,000 feet in the Himalayas.
+But compared to Island Peak Climbing and Mera Peak, one should note that Lobuche Peak Climbing is more technical and involves the use of fixed ropes, ascenders etc. Combined with a high-altitude trek to Everest Base Camp, this Lobuche Peak climbing with EBC Trek itinerary offers the best challenge for adventurers seeking a technical challenge above 20,000 feet in the Himalayas.
 This peak also serves as a great acclimatization or practice climb for seasoned mountaineers attempting to climb a much higher peak – Mount Everest, Lhotse, Ama Dablam etc.

 If you arrive in Kathmandu during the day, you will get to enjoy an impressive of rolling hills and snow-capped mountains framing the bowl-shaped Kathmandu valley.
 Upon your arrival, you will be greeted by our representative at the airport.
 He will drive you to your hotel and help you check in.
 Get refreshed and get rested.
 Later in the evening take a stroll around Thamel.
 Thamel is also known as a ‘tourist district’ as it has the highest concentration of tourist agencies, hotels, lodges and hostels in Kathmandu.
 Make your first evening in Nepal memorable with a taste of traditional Nepali food.
 Our representative will escort you to an authentic Nepali restaurant for a welcome dinner hosted by us.
 Enjoy a sumptuous Nepali feast, accompanied by lively traditional music and dance.
 Overnight in Kathmandu.

-Today you meet your guide and other team mates during trip briefing.
+Today you meet your guide who will brief you on your upcoming trip.
 The meeting will be held at Third Rock Adventures’ office or your hotel’s lobby.

 The guide’s briefing will touch on the important dos and don’ts while in the mountains, the condition of the trail and the route you will take.
 He will also talk briefly about the summit push.
 Finally there will be an equipment check.
 Do note we provide all the group and personal climbing gear and equipment.
 But if you want to use your own personal gear you can do so.
 You can also hire climbing gear from Kathmandu or Lobuche.
 While hiring from Kathmandu will offer the option of variety to choose from, hiring from Lobuche will have you paying less hiring fee as you will be renting for only a few days.
 If your shoe size is 12+, then we urge you to bring your own climbing boots.
 Climbing boots of size 12 and above are very difficult to get in Kathmandu.
 Overnight in Kathmandu.